ajrosen/Bitwarden-Accelerator/README.md

 * Login with username and password or API Key
 * Two-step logins with Authenticator app, YubiKey OTP, or Email
 * Copy username, password, TOTP code, or notes to the clipboard
+* Copy TOTP code instead of password if called shortly after copying an item's password
 * Search different fields of an item
 	* Any item by its name or folder
 	* Logins by username or URL